Tired of waking up every morning and finding that your air mattress has completely sagged out?

 Add More Pressure after the Very First Use

 Within your first few nights, the mattress will sunken a bit.
 This is the major cause of air mattress deflate overnight.
 However, it is just a natural stretch out like we have seen above.
 To minimize the effect, you can inflate the mattress and leave it to lie around for a day or two without adding any form of weight on top of it.

 Go With the Mattress Maximum Capacity

 Think about it like this, how would you feel if you carried a weight that you can’t sustain?
 What will happen next if the weight was suspended above your shoulder?
 The air mattresses are also like that.

-They are designed with the specific maximum weight capacity that they can hold.
+They are designed with the specified maximum weight capacity that they can hold.
 When this capacity is exceeded, your air bed will sink, leak, or damage its seals.
 To get the weight capacity of your air mattress, make sure that you contact your manufacturer or find your user manual to counter check.

 Clean Your Mattress with So Much Care